AutomobilePOMDP/ParallelExperiment/README.md

 4. solver_labels: Store the labels of solvers in a list.
 Note that only the labels of distinct solvers are needed as the same solvers will be automatically merged.
 5. solver_list_labels: Stored in the same order of solver_list, but symbols are not needed as they are indicated by the sequence.
 6. experiment_label: Files will be stored in the name of $ExperimentLabel-SolverLabel.csv$.
 If no experiment label is specified, the starting time of the experiment will be used.
+7. ParallelExperiment has no more output.
+Data will be saved automatically in a csv file.

 ## Installation
 ```bash